 All internships run throughout the fall, spring, or summer semesters.
 Although all internships in my offices are unpaid, students gain invaluable experience in public service.
 The hours are flexible to accommodate students' course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is either in or out of session.

-Internships are open to college student and graduate students.
+Internships are open to college and graduate students.
 Internships in San Diego are open to college students, graduate students, and also juniors and seniors in high school.

 Deadlines to apply:

 - Summer internships: March 1 for DC, April 15 for San Diego